carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > recreate your Conda environments on their machines it is a "best practice" to always explicitly
 > specify the version number for each package that you install into an environment.
 If you are not
 > sure exactly which version of a package you want to use, then you can use search to see what
-> versions are available using the following command.
+> versions are available using the `conda search` command.
 >
 > ~~~
 > $ conda search $PACKAGE_NAME
 > ~~~
 >
-> So, for example, if you wanted to see what versions of
+> So, for example, if you wanted to see which versions of
+> [Scikit-learn](https://scikit-learn.org/stable/), a popular Python library for machine learning,
-> [Scikit-learn](https://scikit-learn.org/stable/) were available you would run the following.
+> were available, you would run the following.
 >
 > ~~~
 > $ conda search scikit-learn